 Pull-up resistors keep both lines at logic high level when the bus is idle.

-Each device on the bus is recognised by its own unique 7 bit or 10 bit address.
+Each device on the bus is recognised by a unique 7-bit or 10-bit address.

 The diagram shows the structure of a single packet of I2C data.

-At the Start of packet a master device takes control of the bus by driving SDA low whilst SCL remains high.
+At the start of packet a master device takes control of the bus by driving SDA low while SCL remains high.
 This indicates that a message will follow.

 The addressed slave device then transmits an acknowledge (ACK) bit by pulling the SDA line low.
-If the line remains high then the master can infer that the slave did not recognise the address, and a corrective action needs to be taken.
+If the line remains high, the master can infer that the slave did not recognise the address and corrective action needs to be taken.

-After the address is acknowledged by the slave the master continues to generate the clock and depending on the R/W bit either the master or the slave with send data over the bus.
+After the address is acknowledged by the slave, the master continues to generate the clock and depending on the R/W bit either the master or the slave will send data over the bus.
 After each byte of data sent, an ACK is generated by the receiving device.

 The end of packet is recognised by the SDA line going from low to high when the SCL is already high.